vonmises/chart-library/README.md

 ### Chart Library

-This is your grandmother's chart library, created using JavaScript, <code>canvas</code>, and some jQuery.
+A simple chart library created using JavaScript and <code>canvas</code>.